-A: We utilize our own basic classing system – explained when you register for one of these events – that separates cars into more than a dozen classes based on engine size, drivetrain configuration, modifications, level of race preparation, and tires (as well as drivers based on experience level.)
+A: We utilize our own basic classing system – explained when you register for one of these events – that separates cars into more than a dozen classes based on engine size, drivetrain configuration, modifications, level of competition preparation, tire choice, and driver experience level.
 We calculate championship points for each class in each series and award season trophies to the highest finishers in the classes with the most competition.

 A: We limit registration so we can average about 65-70 drivers per event, this is to make sure everyone gets plenty of runs on the course.
-Some events are bigger and some are smaller but typically you can expect about 30-35 cars in each heat.
+Some events are bigger due to demand/season and some are smaller but typically you can expect not more than 35-40 cars in each heat.

 A: Correct, we hire dedicated staff so your fee is usually just to drive not to work, and you take breaks during the two heats you’re not driving in.
 No standing out in the heat chasing cones – this makes the day much more pleasant and fun.
 NOTE: at Summit Point events we do offer a $$$ discount to a few folks per day to help with tech, start, grid, and timing.
 You can select this option when you register, if it’s still available.